tanismith/personal-website/static/projects/mashpi-chocolate-artesanal.md

 \
 The website was built with WordPress to get the advantage of the CMS for the owners.
 They wanted to add and edit products. \
 \
-After launching the website the brand has increased the sales rate by 40% and has increased the visitors to their property showing them the way they manufactured a delicious chocolate.
+After launching the website the brand has increased the sales rate by 40% and has increased the visitors to their property showing them the way they manufactured delicious chocolate.

 \
 Click [here](https://tienda.chocomashpi.com/) to visit the live website.